barend-erasmus/shipping-system/README.md

 **Minimum Required Code**

-Once you have a failing test, you can write the minimum code required to get the test passing.
+Once you have a failing test, you can write the minimum code required to get it passing.

 ```typescript
 app.route('/api/orders/place').post((request: express.Request, response: express.Response) => {